TxDOT is making intersection improvements to Ranch to Market Road 1431/University Boulevard at I-35 in Round Rock.

 How it works:

-This innovative DDI design is particularly effective at locations that have high volumes of left-turn traffic.
+This innovative design is particularly effective at locations that have high volumes of left-turn traffic.
 These relatively low-cost improvements work by reducing potential crash points at intersections and by allowing more cars to move through an intersection.
 This means a reduction in delays and travel time.